 Foreign Key Data Selection is a useful tool for letting you to get the available value from the reference table in an easy way.
 It allows you to show additional records from the reference table and search for particular records.

-To include data to the record, just simply click - to open the editor for editing.
+To include data to the record, just simply click or press CTRL+ENTER to open the editor for editing.